Elephant (album): Legacy

 Elephant and its singles played a significant role in the popularity of the White Stripes.
 Pictured are band members Meg (left) and Jack White (right) in 2007.

-Since its release, Elephant has been cited by critics as a landmark album of the 2000s garage rock revival and the White Stripes's best work.
+Since its release, Elephant has been cited by critics as a landmark album of the 2000s rock movements and the White Stripes's best work.
 Sarah Boden of The Guardian observed that, by the end of the 2000s, "nobody matched Jack and Meg when it came to creating a colossal sound out of such basic ingredients.
 Elephant, after all, was the release that banished preconceptions about the White Stripes' self-consciously limiting format and affirmed that they were consistently and swaggeringly magnificent."
 Tom Breihan of Stereogum deemed the album as the band's "show-and-prove moment.
 They showed, and they proved."
 Breihan further wrote that "the vast majority of Elephant holds together as a mean, surly, pretty statement of rock dominance.
 The pressure was on, but they weren't gonna crack."
 Ultimate Classic Rocks Michael Gallucci declared that Elephant sparked a "rock revolution" and made guitar-based music prominent again, calling it a "masterpiece".

-In March 2003, a month before its release, NME ranked Elephant at 74 on their list of the "100 Best Albums of All Time" list.
-Halfway through the 2000s, it appeared in the book 1001 Albums You Must Hear Before You Die.
-In 2009, Billboard ranked it at number nine in its list of the Top 20 Albums of the Decade.
-That same year, Rolling Stone ranked it number five on their list of the 100 Best Albums of the 2000s.
-Other publications that included Elephant on their decade-best albums lists include Complex, Consequence, NME, Paste, Pitchfork, Spin, Slant, and Uncut In 2012, Rolling Stone ranked Elephant at 390 on their list of the 500 Greatest Albums of All Time, dropping it to 449 in the 2020 revision.
-In 2013, NME ranked the album 114 on their list of The 500 Greatest Albums of All Time.
-Also in 2013, readers at Mojo voted Elephant as the most influential album of the last 20 years.
-In 2019, The Guardian ranked it 48 on their The 100 Best Albums of the 21st Century list.
-In 2020, Newsweek ranked it 81 on their 100 Best Rock Albums of All Time; the same publication ranked it 13 on their 50 Best Rock Albums from the 21st Century in 2021.
+The success of "Seven Nation Army" boosted the album's reach and sales, becoming the White Stripes's signature song and most enduring work.
+Writers at Rolling Stone and NME deemed it a career-changing hit, while the latter publication said the song propelled the band "from their garage rock beginnings to an entirely new level of acclaim".
+After its initial run on music charts, the song—especially its riff—grew in popularity as a result of its usage in sports.
+Erik Adams of The A.V.
+Club attributed the song's popularity to its simplicity, a characteristic that he remarked makes the song "instantly familiar" and "instantly memorized".
+"Seven Nation Army" and other tracks from Elephant are among the band's most recognizable songs.

 Olivia Rodrigo said Elephant is the album she listens to most.
 In a Spin article, artists who cited the album as an inspiration include Ron Gallo, Rob Miller, Brett Newski, Mike Peters, Slug, Bela Salazar, Gina Schock, Imaad Wasif, Charlie Wayne, and Nancy Wilson.